Katie Chapman: Millwall

-Chapman joined Millwall Lionesses as a ten-year-old, and made her first team debut at 14 in 1996–97.
-That season she helped the Lionesses win an FA Women's Cup and Premier League Cup double.
+Chapman joined Millwall Lionesses as a ten-year-old, and made her first team debut at 14 in the 1996–97 season.
+That season, she helped the Lionesses win an FA Women's Cup and Premier League Cup double.
 Lou Waller, who scored Millwall's winning goal in the FA Women's Cup final victory over Wembley, had been Chapman's coach in the club's youth teams.
-In 1998–99 Chapman was named Young Player of the Year in the first ever FA Women's Football Awards.
+In the 1998–99 season, Chapman was named Young Player of the Year in the first ever FA Women's Football Awards.

 Fulham

-In June 2000 Chapman signed a contract with newly professional Fulham to become one of the first full-time professional female players in England.
+In June 2000, Chapman signed a contract with newly professional Fulham to become one of the first full-time professional female players in England.
 It was reported that Chapman was one of the most highly paid players in the team, on an annual salary of about £20,000.
-In her first season with The Cottagers Chapman won the South West Combination Women's Football League, the third level of women's football, and was again named FA Young Player of the Year.
+In her first season with the Cottagers, Chapman won the South West Combination Women's Football League, the third level of women's football, and was again named FA Young Player of the Year.
 She also played in Fulham's 1–0 FA Women's Cup final defeat to Arsenal.

-In 2001–02 Chapman helped Fulham win the FA Women's Premier League Southern Division and promotion to the top flight.
+In the 2001–02 season, Chapman helped Fulham win the FA Women's Premier League Southern Division and promotion to the top flight.
 She also scored two goals in the 7–1 Premier League Cup final win over Birmingham City, after which Fulham's manager Gaute Haugenes claimed Chapman was good enough to play in any national side in the world.
 Chapman then scored the winning goal in the 2–1 FA Women's Cup final victory over Doncaster Belles, a volley from 20 yards.
-In Conclusion to the 2001–02 season, Chapman went on to be awarded the Ladies Player of the Season, as well as, winning the Nationwide International Player of the Year award.
+In conclusion to the 2001–02 season, Chapman went on to be awarded the Ladies Player of the Season, as well as, winning the Nationwide International Player of the Year award.

 Chapman sat out most of the following season due to pregnancy, as Fulham won a treble of FA Women's Premier League National Division, FA Women's Cup and Premier League Cup.
 She made the announcement during half-time of a match against Tranmere Rovers, and was promptly substituted by Haugenes – who quipped that he was not permitted to have 12 players on the pitch at once.
 When Chapman returned to action, in the FA Women's Community Shield in August 2003, Fulham were no longer a professional outfit.
-She represented Fulham in that season's Uefa Women's Cup campaign.
-In March 2004 Chapman played in Fulham's Premier League Cup final defeat to Charlton Athletic.
+She represented Fulham in that season's UEFA Women's Cup campaign.
+In March 2004, Chapman played in Fulham's Premier League Cup final defeat to Charlton Athletic.